18F/tock/api-docs/user-data.md

-**User Data**
+**User data**
 ----
-To fetch a list of all users with organizational information for each.
+To fetch a list of all users, along with organizational information for each.

 * **URL**